da-bao-jian/Bygone_Note/README.md

   However, when the database traffic gets clusterd, initiating multiple database queries per time interval set by the ```setTimeout()``` method would cause a delay when a user is typing, or even worse, cause permnant data lost.

-  Lagging has forced some of the Evernote users to turn off the autosave feature, and many more struggled to 'find tune' a perfect time interval without interupting typing.
+  Lagging has forced some of the Evernote users to turn off the autosave feature, and many more struggled to 'fine tune' a perfect time interval without interupting typing.

   I learned about websocket when I was making a real time chat app（check it out [here](https://github.com/dabaojian1992/Pillar)), and I thought it could be exploited to help with autosave with some adjustments.
 Below is how I used websocket to achieve instant autosave without interuption: